Moonglow (comics): Powers and abilities

-Moonglow had the ability to cast illusions by modifying the perceptions of other beings.
-She was able to alter her appearance as well as others', in order to manipulate or confuse.
+Moonglow can cast illusions by modifying the perceptions of other beings.
+She can alter her appearance as well as others', in order to manipulate or confuse.
 She cannot maintain her illusions when unconscious, nor can she affect machines, such as cameras.
-She could use her powers to create the illusion of artificial high or low gravity (the latter of which caused Arcanna extreme distress while she was in labor).
+She can use her powers to create the illusion of artificial high or low gravity.

 She is a fair hand-to-hand combatant, having received coaching from Nighthawk and Power Princess.